terralang/terra/getting-started.md

 		printit
 		printit
 	end

+The `quote` keyword can also include an optional `in` statement that creates a list of expressions:

+    myquote = quote
+        var a = foo()
+        var b = bar()
+    in
+        a + b, a - b
+    end

+When used as an expression this quote will produce two values:

+    terra doit()
+        var one,two = myquote
+    end

 When a variable is used in an escape, it is sometimes ambiguous what value it should have.
 For example, consider what value this function should return: